Getting a Loan to Flip a Housesuperior@superiormci.com

 Before you commit to any lender, understand the flipping process.
 To do this successfully, find a mentor.
 Speak with people who have done it successfully, and unsuccessfully, so you understand all the ins and outs, the pitfalls and everything you must watch out for.
 Remember that you never really know what you’re going to find in the home you want to flip.
 The process can be long and difficult.
 Do your research and find out everything you need to know before embarking on this type of project.
 Skills, knowledge, patience, time and money will help you get through any real estate strategy you use to increase your income.

-At Superior Mortgage Company, Inc., we specialize in residential and commercial loans and provide the best products and services available.
+At Superior Mortgage Co., Inc., we specialize in residential and commercial loans and provide the best products and services available.
 If you are purchasing, refinancing or in need of a home equity loan or reverse mortgage, and regardless of any credit problems, we can help you.
 Contact the company that can answer all your questions.
 Call us at 845-883-8200.